 But from age 20-29 to 70-79, men’s total body water drops only 3.2%.
 The drop for women is even less.
-The increase in BAC would not be measurable on a Breathalyzer.
+The increase in BAC would not be measurable on a breath tester.

 Some say older bodies don’t break down alcohol as well as younger bodies.
-However, medical research does not support that belief.
+But medical research does not support that belief.

 Health and Longevity

-The health and longevity benefits of moderate drinking become greater for older people.
-It may be more important for older people to drink.
+The health and long life benefits of moderate drinking become greater for older people.
+So it may be more important for older people to drink.

 Moderate drinking leads to better health and longer life.
 The high levels of alcohol abstention among older people are a health risk.
 It increases the risk of many health problems.
 These diseases are of special concern to older people.

 Not drinking enough by older people might lead to unnecessary suffering for them.
 And to higher medical costs to society.
-It might be better to encourage older people to drink more for their personal welfare and that of society.
+It might be better to encourage older people to drink more.
+Both for their personal welfare and that of society.

 Perhaps the advice should be “older people drink more alcohol.”
 It certainly shouldn’t be to drink less.
 That’s a health risk.

-Mazzei, A. and D’Arco, A. Alcoholic Beverage Consumption and Health.
-NY: Nova Biomedical, 2009.
+- Mazzei, A. and D’Arco, A. Alcoholic Beverage Consumption and Health.

-Preedy, V. Beer in Health and Disease Prevention.
-Amsterdam: Elsevier, 2009.;
+- Preedy, V. Beer in Health and Disease Prevention.